rbowsley/lamplighthelp/v0/18-12-0_My_personal_settings_-_customising_Lamplight.markdown

 > Each database operator has the ability to customise aspects of {{Lamplight}} to their preference.
 The changes they make will not affect anyone else.

-Go to admin -> system administration -> change my personal settings THISISANEW LINE
+Go to admin -> system administration -> change my personal settings
 ![Personal]({{imgpath}}189a.png)

  You can: